 We constantly get asked what the best tax trick is for the small businesses, and my response every single time is to have a good system for tracking expenses and STICK TO IT.

-Deductions are constantly lost due to sloppy bookkeeping and poor systems around small business finances.
+Deductions on qualified expenses are constantly lost due to sloppy bookkeeping and poor systems around small business finances.

 For example, people miss out on home office deductions every year.
 Even though your home is a personal expense, if you use a room as an office, you can claim that portion of your rent or mortgage as a business expense.